Lucifer7355/Wallet-Web-App/README.md

 - Just run the Backend Server on port 5018.
 - Run the Front End on port 3000.
 - Cors are enabled at the sever for the http://localhost:3000/ hence there wont be any issue calling rest apis after authentication off-course :).
+- Note that for any new user a new wallet account created will have 0 rupees balance.